 Michelle Ly, LMFT

-Michelle has also provided multiple trainings to the community at large, education institutions, faith-based communities and service providers focusing on providing culturally responsive services and increasing awareness of mental health symptoms for youth.
+Michelle Ly’s pronouns are She/Her and was involved with County Contracted Services for 12 years as a Therapist, AAMFT approved Clinical Supervisor and Director.
+During her time at Union of Pan Asian Communities, she received the Advancing Principles award from BHS CYF System of Care in 2016.
+Michelle utilizes her privilege and positions to advocate for equitable and culturally responsive services that address impacts of marginalization and discrimination.
+She has provided multiple trainings to the community at large, education institutions, faith-based communities and service providers focusing on providing culturally responsive services and increasing awareness of mental health symptoms for youth from a cultural lens.
 Michelle Ly has developed a respectable reputation as an expert on refugee and immigrant mental health and is often contacted for consultation on approaches to address culturally based barriers in accessing and participation in services.